-2.1.11.9 Component Installations
+2.1.11.10 Component Installations

 On the Component Installations page you can view the components installed on each of your Keyfactor Command servers and, optionally, delete a server if it has been removed from service.
+The server Hostname and Database name of the Keyfactor Command instance are found on this page.